Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 Final Verdict

-• YES if:
+• Yes, if:

-• You play special cups
+• You enjoy PvP special cups

-• NO if:
+• No, if:

-• You already have top Fairy Pokémon
+• You already own top-tier Fairy or Psychic attackers

 Tapu Lele Counters Guide

-Pokémon Type Why It’s Top Tier
+Pokémon Type Why It Performs Well

-Shadow Mewtwo Psychic Massive raw damage
+Shadow Mewtwo Psychic Massive raw damage output

-Hydreigon Dark Strong Dark attacker
+Hydreigon Dark / Dragon Reliable Dark-type attacker

-Why These Work:
+Why These Counters Work

-• High super-effective damage
+• They deal strong super-effective damage

 Pokémon Type Role

-Excadrill Steel Good survivability
+Excadrill Ground / Steel Solid survivability and damage

-Scizor Steel Balanced
+Scizor Bug / Steel Balanced defensive option

-Weavile Dark Fast damage
+Weavile Dark / Ice Fast Dark-type damage

-These are perfect for:
+These choices are especially useful for:

-• Intermediate players
+• Intermediate-level players

-• Duo / trio raids
+• Duo or trio attempts

 Pokémon Strength